-- APR: The Annual Percentage Rate provided by the credit card issuer.
-If multiple APRs apply on your balance, you may check the real APR with our credit card APR calculator.
+APR: The annual percentage rate provided by the credit card issuer.
+If multiple APRs apply to your balance, you may check the real APR with our credit card APR calculator.

-- Monthly fixed payment: Here you can set the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
-Optionally you can leave it to zero to avoid comparison and for analyzing the monthly payments exclusively.
+Monthly fixed payment: Here, you can set the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
+Optionally, you can leave it to zero to avoid comparison and to analyze the monthly payments exclusively.

-In the result section, you can read the main details of payments with minimum payment and fixed payment.
+In the result section, you can read the main details of payments with minimum payments and fixed payments.
 You can also learn how much interest you can save if you pay a higher fixed amount than the monthly minimum.

 In the dynamic chart, you can follow the balances of both scenarios - paying the required minimum and making a fixed payment.

-You can check in the table of payment schedules the opening and closing balances at a given due date with the exact amount of monthly payments and its allocation between principal and interest.
+You can check in the table of payment schedules the opening and closing balances at a given due date with the exact amount of monthly payments and the allocation between principal and interest.